My Account

 • Write it in title case.
 This will make it even more eye-catching.
 You can use a free tool such as Capitalize My Title.

-• Consider mentioning skills.
-If you don’t have a jaw-dropping achievement or work experience long enough to specify it in your headline, focus on highlighting your relevant skills.
-That’s also a good idea when the job ad accentuates that some specific skills are crucial for the role.
+• Emphasise your skills.
+If you don’t have a jaw-dropping achievement or work experience long enough to specify it in your headline, focus on highlighting skills most relevant to the job—especially those specifically mentioned in the posting.

 • Mention certifications.
-If the job requires any certifications, and you have them, don’t forget to reveal that in your CV headline.
+If the position requires certain certifications and you have them, include those in your headline for immediate relevance.

 Pro Tip: You can use this formula to make creating a headline for your CV easier: Adjective + Job Title + Years of Experience + Impressive Accomplishment/Skill/Award.